ReboreExplore/visual_world_paradigm_project/README.md

 # **Course project:** Visual Word Paradigm
-**Authors**: Kapil Mulchandani, Kazem Abdi Dehnoei, Manpa Barman, Pritom Gogoi. (*The authors are alphabetically ordered.*)
+**Authors**: Kapil Mulchandani, Manpa Barman, Pritom Gogoi. (*The authors are alphabetically ordered.*)

 **Course:** *Acquisition and analysis of eye-tracking data*

 **Semester:** *Summer semester 2023*

 ## Project Description
-> Please provide a short description of the main goals.
+A classical visual world study showing how people predict upcoming words.

 ## Instruction for a new student
 >If a fellow student wants to reproduce all your results.
 What scripts, in which order, with which data need to be run?